Chicken Fried Steak

 - 2 teaspoons seasoned salt

-- Begin with setting up an assembly line of dishes.
-Mix the milk with the eggs in one; the flour mixed with the seasoned salt, 1 1/2 teaspoons black pepper, paprika and cayenne in another; and the meat in a third.
+- Wisk the milk with the eggs into a dish.
+Mix flour with the seasoned salt and 1 tsp black pepper on paper plate.
+With meat on a third.
 Then have one clean plate at the end to receive the breaded meat.

-- Work with one piece of meat at a time.
-Sprinkle both sides with kosher salt and black pepper, then place it in the flour mixture.
-Turn to coat.
-Place the meat into the milk/egg mixture, turning to coat.
-Finally, place it back in the flour and turn to coat (dry mixture/wet mixture/dry mixture).
+- Place the meat into the milk/egg mixture, turning to coat. then place it back in the flour and turn to coat (dry mixture/wet mixture/dry mixture).
 Place the breaded meat on the clean plate, then repeat with the remaining meat.

 - Heat the oil in a large skillet over medium heat.
-Add the butter.
 Drop in a few sprinkles of flour to make sure it's sufficiently hot.
-When the butter sizzles immediately, you know it's ready.
+When the oil sizzles immediately, you know it's ready.
 (It should not brown right away, if it does, the fire is too hot.)
 Cook the meat, 3 pieces at a time, until the edges start to look golden brown, about 2 minutes each side.
-Remove the meat to a paper towel-lined plate and keep them warm by covering lightly with another plate or a sheet of foil.
 Repeat until all the meat is cooked.

 - Ingredients - gravy